viscenter/multispectral-toolkit/MANUAL.md

 The script should be run from the flatfields' Processed folder.
 It takes no arguments.

-> $ cd ~/MVDaily_20121203/FLATS\_TODAY
+> $ cd ~/MVDaily_20121203/FLATS\_TODAY/Processed
 > $ ~/source/multispectral\-toolkit/despot.sh

 The `despot` application that is called during this process will attempt to in-paint dark spots on the flatfield image.
 It was written specifically for use with the "Standard" EurekaVision Workflow, therefore results may vary across workflows.
 The `despot` application thresholds images to isolate spots from the foreground.
 This can cause issues with extremely dark flatfields or, in the case of the "Standard" EurekaVision Workflow, completely black images used to separate acquisition attempts.
-This images should _NOT_ be processed by `despot` and should be removed from the working folder prior to processing.
+These images should _NOT_ be processed by `despot` and should be removed from the working folder prior to processing.

 One last note, images acquired by the VisCenter multispectral camera have a single-pixel-wide border on the right and bottom edges of